-For the Couple Saving for the Wedding
+Save for the Wedding

 Flowers, champagne, and fancy chocolate can be expensive—which does not fit into any plans you might have to cut back on spending so you can put extra funds toward your wedding.
 Instead of splurging, opt for romance that doesn’t break the bank.
-Skip the flowers, pour prosecco instead of champagne, and roast a chicken (just like Harry and Meghan did the night they got engaged!) instead of splurging on filet mignon.
-If you still want that special date-night feeling, wait a week or two!
-You can still head out for a night on the town when it’s not technically Valentine’s Day and will be able to avoid those inflated prices and crowds.
+Skip the flowers, make homemade cards, pour prosecco instead of champagne, and roast a chicken instead of indulging in filet mignon.
+Or, if you don't feel like cooking, order your favorite inexpensive takeout and make a night of it.

-If the best way to your S.O.’s heart (or your own!) is through your stomach, use Valentine’s Day as a chance to show a little extra love.
+If the best way to your S.O.’s heart (or your own) is through your stomach, use Valentine’s Day as a chance to show a little extra love.
 Whip out your favorite cookbook and choose something challenging that you’ve never made before.
 Turn it into an adventure as you hit up the local shops to find those must-have ingredients.
-Then shake up your favorite cocktails or open a bottle of wine and get cooking!
+Then, shake up your favorite cocktails or open a bottle of wine and get cooking!
 You’ll wind up with a delicious meal and some new skills in the kitchen.
 If you want a little more guidance, sign up for a cooking class that focuses on a new cuisine or technique.

-Of course, Valentine’s Day doesn’t have to be a huge to-do!
-You can celebrate love just the two of you from the comfort of your home.
-Whether it’s breakfast in bed, a romantic movie marathon, a candle-lit bath, or just your regular routine (plus an extra kiss and maybe a cute card!), don’t feel pressured to make a big deal out of February 14th—especially because you’ve got so much on your plate planning a wedding!
+Of course, Valentine’s Day doesn’t have to be a huge to-do.
+You can always celebrate your love from the comfort of your home.
+Whether it’s breakfast in bed, a romantic movie marathon, a candle-lit bath, or just your regular routine (plus an extra kiss and maybe a cute card), don’t feel pressured to make a big deal out of February 14th—especially since have so much on your plate planning a wedding.